-Senior Lecturer - Faculty of Science, Agriculture, Business and Law; School of Science and Technology
+Senior Lecturer , Chemistry - Faculty of Science, Agriculture, Business and Law; School of Science and Technology

 Erica completed a Bachelor of Science with Honours in Theoretical Chemistry at the University of Sydney, then relocated to the United Kingdom to work for Unilever as a Research Chemist.
 She completed a Master of Science in Inorganic Chemistry at the University of Greenwich in London, and then held several corporate roles within the European and Australian chemical and healthcare industries before moving to the United States to complete a PhD in Theoretical and Computational Chemistry at the University of Houston.
-After completing her PhD, Erica was an Associate Professor of Chemistry at Lone Star College in the USA for 4 years and then returned to Australia to complete a Postdoctoral Fellowship with CSIRO Livestock Industries in Computational Animal Genetics.
-During this time, she became an Adjunct Lecturer in Chemistry at UNE; and accepted a full time position as Lecturer in Chemistry in 2010.
-She was promoted to Senior Lecturer in 2015 and is currently the Convenor of the School of Science and Technology Education Committee and Chair Elect of the Royal Australian Chemical Institute Chemical Education Division.
+After completing her PhD, Erica was an Associate Professor of Chemistry at Lone Star College in the USA for 4 years, after which she returned to Australia to complete a Postdoctoral Fellowship with CSIRO Livestock Industries in Computational Animal Genetics.
+During this time, she became an Adjunct Lecturer in Chemistry at UNE.
+Erica accepted a full time position as Lecturer in Chemistry in 2010 and was promoted to Senior Lecturer in 2015.
+Erica is currently the Convenor of the School of Science and Technology Education Committee and Chair Elect of the Royal Australian Chemical Institute Chemical Education Division.

 BSc (Hons), MSc, PhD, MRACI, CChem, SFHEA